osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Text with background**: a text section with a background image that stretches all the way across the page.
 This image should be at least 2000px wide.
   - **Two-Column Section**: allows you to display other sections in two columns instead of one (in large enough screens)
   - **Video**: an embedded video from YouTube, Vimeo, or OSU Media Space
   - **Program Events List**: shows a list of events that have either been added to the program or tagged with the program by another group.
+You can narrow events shown in a particular list by the "Program Resource Category" they are tagged with.
   - **Program Resources List**: a list of program resources associated with the program.
     - When you add this section, you can specify one or more “Category to display.”
 Only resources tagged with all specified categories will show in the section.
     - If there are no program resources with the specified category, the program resource list will not show up and the “title” and “description” will stay invisible to the public.
 If you want the description text to be visible on the Subpage regardless, it’s best to use a “Text” section instead.